Ericsson/dataplanebook/src/threading/threading.rst

 This topic will receive a more in-depth treatment in a future chapter on energy efficiency.

+.. _Standard Threading:

 Standard Threading
 ==================

 Overview
 --------

-This section attempts to describe the de-facto standard architecture for :term:`network applications <Network application>`.
+This section attempts to describe the de facto standard architecture for :term:`network applications <Network application>`.
 This book will refer to this as the *standard threading model*, or just the *standard model* [#physics]_.
 This section's focus is the use of :term:`threads